Earth Day: Earth Day 1970

 Nelson asked public interest lawyer Anthony Roisman to establish a non-profit, Environmental Teach-In, Inc., to manage the campaign, and recruited a small board of directors.
-He asked Republican Congressman Pete McCloskey to co-chair the board to ensure it was bipartisan and bicameral.
+He asked Republican congressman Pete McCloskey to co-chair the board to ensure it was bipartisan and bicameral.

 On September 20, 1969, Senator Nelson first announced his plans for an "environmental teach-In" in a little-publicized talk at the University of Washington.
 "I am convinced that the same concern the youth of this nation took in changing this nation's priorities on the war in Vietnam and on civil rights can be shown for the problem of the environment.
 That is why I plan to see to it that a national teach-in is held."

 Senator Nelson went on to encourage teach-ins at many more speeches.
 A November talk at Airlie House had a New York Times reporter in the audience.
 The resulting front-page article was a turning point.
 Letters of inquiry from across the country began to pour into Nelson's Senate office.
 The article piqued the interest of Denis Hayes, then a graduate student at Harvard.
 Hayes traveled to Washington, D.C., and arranged a 10-minute visit with Senator Nelson (which stretched into two hours).
 Hayes returned to Harvard with the charter to organize Boston.
 After a few days of reference checks, he was asked to drop out of Harvard to become executive director of the national campaign.

 Because of the non-hierarchical tenor of the times, Hayes suggested that people be designated coordinators rather than directors.
 He became the national coordinator, and he quickly hired various regional coordinators, a press coordinator, a K–12 coordinator, a volunteer coordinator, etc. At its peak, the national office had a few dozen paid staff, each earning a flat $375/month, plus more than 100 regular volunteers.

 As the talented regional coordinators fanned out across the country, however, they immediately encountered two problems.
 First, by 1970, the concept of "teach-ins" had become passé.
 Moreover, teach-ins generally involved debates, and no one was pro-pollution.
 Second, and more troubling, leading activists on college campuses were deeply involved in the anti-war and civil rights movements.
 They tended to view the environment as a distraction.

 The "Earth Day" name

 The solution to the first problem came from an unexpected direction.
-Shortly after the turn of the year, Julien Koenig stopped by the national offices and volunteered to help.
+Shortly after the turn of the year, Julian Koenig stopped by the national offices and volunteered to help.
 Koenig was a Madison Avenue giant.
 His campaign for Volkswagen, "Think Small," was later cited by Advertising Age as the "greatest advertising campaign of the 20th century."